A muon scattering tomography system based on high spatial resolution scintillating detector: System design

-However, the scintillator bar length and the fiber radius prove to be significantly more influential on the efficiency.
-The fiber radius governs the probability of photon capture and absorption by the WLS fiber, while the bar length dictates the degree of inherent attenuation during light transmission.
-The efficiency increases with the fiber radius and decreases with the scintillator bar length.
-Through a trade-off between cost and performance requirements, the final design parameters were chosen as a 60~cm scintillator bar length and a 0.75~mm fiber radius.
+However, the fiber radius and the scintillator bar length have a significantly greater influence on the efficiency, as shown in figure~\ref{fig:FiberR} and figure~\ref{fig:BarLength}, respectively.
+The fiber radius governs the probability of photon capture and absorption by the WLS fiber, while the bar length determines the propagation distance to the SiPM, thereby affecting the photon transmission efficiency due to attenuation along the fiber.
+This effect is further illustrated in figure~\ref{fig:BarLength3}, which shows the variation of $\eta$ with the photon propagation distance for a bar length of 1~m.
+In contrast to the average $\eta$ shown in previous figures, here $\eta$ is evaluated at fixed muon interaction positions, with the horizontal axis representing the distance from the interaction point to the SiPM.
+As the propagation distance increases, optical losses along the fiber accumulate, leading to a lower photon collection efficiency.
+Based on a trade-off between cost and performance, the final design parameters were selected as a scintillator bar length of 600~mm and a fiber radius of 0.75~mm.

-Finally, since a mirrored fiber end was adopted in our design to enhance photon collection efficiency, it is essential to evaluate its influence on the overall performance.
-We conducted an experiment using LED and wavelength-shifting (WLS) fiber, and compared the results with Geant4 simulations.
-Results indicate that when a 1-meter fiber was irradiated by an LED at various positions, the relative gain in photon count provided by the end mirror (Enhanced Specular Reflector, ESR) progressively decreased from approximately 55\% to 30\% as the LED-to-mirror distance increased from 0 to 1~m.
-This result is consistent with the Geant4 simulation, confirming the effectiveness of the mirrored treatment applied to the fiber end.

-The detector designed here incorporates wavelength-shifting fibers, which introduces a moderate increase in manufacturing cost.
-This is compensated for by the higher photon transmission efficiency of the fibers, which not only improves performance uniformity along the bar direction but also facilitates the extension of the detection area.
-Moreover, the use of fibers allows for the convenient and cost-effective splicing of multiple shorter scintillator bars to extend the active area, adding virtually no extra cost.